bekcpear/z16/README.md

    z16 #default to show help message
    ```

-   z16 will check it's system configuration file first, and then check it's user level configuration file.
+   z16 will check its system-wide configuration file first, and then check its user-level configuration file.

-   If no config file exists, z16 will prompt to initalize itself.
+   If both configuration files do not exist, z16 will prompt to initalize itself.

-   For more detailed instructions, please see the _"How to configure"_ section below.
+   For more detailed instructions, please see the [How to configure](#how-to-configure) section below.

 2. Initialize instance(s):